mabecabezas/Testing/README.md

 # Homework4.
-Write a bash script.
+Write a bash script .

 ## The deadline to turning this homework is ** Wednesday at 11:00:00pm **